2600hz/kazoo/ANNOUNCEMENTS.md

 Starting with Kazoo 4.0 Erlang support will target 18+ and will not be backward compatible with prior Erlang versions.

-#### Naming switch
+#### Consistent naming (removal of references to kazoo)

-Starting with 4.0 all references to whistle will be removed.
-There is a script that can be used to assist with renaming and changing references in code `scripts/wh-to-kz.sh`
+All instances of whistle or variations such as wh_ have been replaced with kazoo or kz_.
+This will include all maintenance functions as well as init.d/systemd scripts.
+There is a script that can be used to assist with renaming and changing references in code `scripts/wh-to-kz.sh`.

 #### Number Manager